 Closing track Dream Sequence # 1 is at least on hand to end things on a saner note.
 Or at least that’s what Barman tells himself. ‘‘I’m getting better every day’’ he announces over suitably floaty guitars and keyboards. ‘‘I just don’t care what they say’’.

+Released in March 1999, The Ideal Crash was a big success in the Benelux countries, going gold in the band’s native Belgium.
+(Although such a feat only constitutes shifting twenty thousand copies).
+But unfortunately the rest of the world failed to notice, particularly in the U.S. where, insanely, Island Records opted not to even release it!
 On many levels it’s hard to understand why.
 Unlike their first few albums The Ideal Crash is a largely accessible work, despite its progressive leanings.
 Better still they ply their trade in a trendy genre and have a singer whose flawless English gives away no hints of their non-native origins.
-On the face of it there’s absolutely no reason why it couldn’t have been as massive as say The Bends or Everything Must Go.
+On the face of it there’s absolutely no reason why it couldn’t have been as massive as say Radiohead’s The Bends or Everything Must Go by The Manic Street Preachers.

 Over time the record has gradually reached a wider audience, mainly through word of mouth and the glorious power of the internet.
 And while it’s way too late for any kind of meaningful resurgence, I urge anyone who has missed this gem of a record to give it the attention it so richly deserves.